ReliaQualAssociates/ramstk/docs/CODING_STDS.md

       _on_value_changed(self, spinbutton, index)
       ```

-  6. For Work View functions or methods unique to a particular RTK module,
+  6. For Work View functions or methods unique to a particular RAMSTK module,
 naming shall adhere to the following conventions:
       - Conform with requirements 2.3.1 through 2.3.4.
 For example: